Music Production Glossary

 Once a song is written, recording is done in ‘layers’ - multi-tracks.
 Different instruments are usually recorded separately and layered on top of each other.
 For example drums and bass might be recorded first, then guitar, then keyboards, then vocals etc. Many artists record in their home studio, and then hire remote singers, or mixing and mastering engineers to make those recorded tracks shine.
 Some hire producers to take their song idea and create a track for it.

-Mixing happens after all the elements are already recorded, and is a really important step in getting good sound.
+Mixing happens after all the elements are already recorded, and is a very important step in getting good sound.
 Mixing involves balancing the levels of all of the different recorded tracks, processing and enhancing each individual track's sonic character, and adding creative effects to make the song pop, feel big, cohesive, interesting, and polished.
 Mixing has huge effect on the final sound of your song.

 Mastering adds the final sonic touch to an already mixed song, which is a stereo track.
 The goal of mastering is matching a song's sonic character to that of other songs on the same album, optimizing loudness, and adding the last 5% of sonic enhancement (bass, treble, clarity, wideness).
 Mastering is quicker than mixing and makes less of a difference on the overall sound of your song, but is nonetheless important as a finishing touch.
+Some artists prefer to have their song mastered by someone other than the mix engineer - a specialist, and who brings a fresh set of ears.

 Production usually falls into one of 3 main categories: